Types of Water

 Premium Purified is excellent for numerous applications, namely drinking, pharmaceutical products, labratory testing, marine and freshwater aquariums and many many more.
 Premium purified is the preferred choice for these sensitive applications due to its purity and controlled trace mineral ingredients.

 Our Premium Purified water is processed using an extensive combination of reverse osmosis, carbon filtration, and ultraviolet oxidation.
-Our water is initially sourced as filtered water from local municipal sources and or spring sources, Once the water enters our facilities we again process through our extensive (and proprietary) 9-step purification systems before we allow even a drop leave our facility.
+Our water is initially sourced as filtered water from local municipal sources and or spring sources, Once the water enters our facilities we again process through our extensive (and proprietary) 7-step purification systems before we allow even a drop leave our facility.
 Our way of thinking is that while basic systems, old pipes, etc. may be certified as drinkable, there is only one way we can be sure.
-We then processing and refine this water in the best possible way – Premium Purification.
+We then process and refine this water in the best possible way – Premium Purification.
 Our Custom Water systems refine the water to the most basic form “pure h2o” then build it back up with trace minerals for the cleanest, healthiest and most refreshing water available.
 Our process works as follows;

 This ultimately creates the most healthy and refreshing water product on the market.

 Tap Water is sourced from ground water sources and is processed using standard filtration processes.
-In many cases this water runs through sand filtration and charcoal filtration to filter out larger particles and organic material.
+In many cases, this water runs through sand filtration and charcoal filtration to filter out larger particles and organic material.
 From there additives such as chlorine (for sanitation) and fluoride (to prevent tooth decay) are added into the water.

 While tap water is very inexpensive (relatively speaking), it is worth considering where and when you want to utilize this type of water.
 Tap water is great for watering the yard, flushing the toilet and washing your car.
 However, cheap does not always mean good.
 In fact, the chlorine additive in tap water is known to dry out your skin and hair.
 Tap water in certain places such as Los Angeles county and the city of Flint, Michigan have had various drinking water issues.
 Recently, in Gardena, CA water was pouring out of faucets smelling like sewage and dark in color.
 In another case, children and towns people in Flint, Michigan were exposed to high lead content due to corrosive water from Flint River causing aging pipes to leach lead into the water supply.
 Up to 12,000 children have tested for high levels of lead and may experience serious health issues.